Netpflix/Netpflix.github.io/README.md

 ## Other info

+### Secret features

+If you want to tease your video, update the site with your poster and text but don't include the YouTube link.
+It'll automatically show "coming soon" in place of the watch button.

 ### Running locally

 You can run this repo locally too.
 Once you've cloned the repo, run the following in your terminal.
 You'll need to have Ruby installed (it's pre-installed on macOS and most Linux distributions.)